charlymps/modsecurity_test/README.md

 This project deploys via Vagrant/Ansible a group of virtual machines you can use to test modsecurity and some tools to monitor its behaviour.

 Currently it deploys these machines:
-- modsecurity1, which is a CentOS 6 server with Apache and modsecurity installed from EPEL repositories.
+- modsecurity1, a CentOS 6 server with Apache and modsecurity installed from EPEL repositories.
+It has mlogc installed and configured to send events to waffle in pipe mode.
+- modsecurity2, a CentOS 6 server with Apache and modsecurity installed from EPEL repositories.
+It has mlogc installed and configured to send events to waffle in cron mode.
+- modsecurity3, a CentOS 6 server with Apache and modsecurity installed from EPEL repositories.
+It has mlogc2waffle installed and configured to send events to waffle in service mode.
+- modsecurity4, a CentOS 6 server with Apache and modsecurity installed from EPEL repositories.
+It has mlog2wafle installed and configured to send events to waffle in cron mode.
+- modsecurity5, a CentOS 6 server with Apache and modsecurity installed from EPEL repositories.
+It has mlogc installed and configured to send events to auditconsole in cron mode.
-- waffle, which is a CentOS 6 server with Apache, MySQL and the WAF-FLE modsecurity console (http://waf-fle.org/)
+- waffle, a CentOS 6 server with Apache, MySQL and the WAF-FLE modsecurity console (http://waf-fle.org/)
+- auditconsole, a CentOS 6 server with openjdk-1.6.0, tomcat6, MySQL and the AuditConsole (https://jwall.org/web/audit/console/index.jsp) installed from war file.

 ## About the project